siberianfox/tinygwiki/Refactoring-Switches-and-Probing.md

 ###Use Cases
 We can envision:
-* UC1: Limit switch for an axis / system resets on limit switch closure
+* UC01: Limit Switches: End-stop switch closure resets machine
+* UC02: Soft Limits: Programmatically detected boundary conditions fire a processing exception
-* UC2: Homing switch for an axes / homing cycles
+* UC03: Homing Switches: End-stop switch closure used for referencing an axis to zero
+* UC04: Edge Finder Probe: Find an edge using a probe and a touch-off operation
+* UC05: Corner Finder Probe: Find a corner using a probe and a touch-off operation
+* UC06: Center-finder Probe: Find a center position using a conductive ring and a probe
+* UC07: Wire Deflection Sensor: Detects when wire un-bends and breaks contact with an electrical post

 ###Switch Resource Model

 ## Use Case Detail
-###UC1: Limit Switches
+###UC01: Limit Switches
 Currently when a limit switch is hit all bets are off.
 This is how my machinist friends tell me it's supposed to work.
 Hitting a limit is a catastrophic event that immediately shuts down the machine and stops all work.

 In grbl, however, position is preserved when a limit switch is hit; something we've not worried about in TinyG.
 I see this (position preserved) being used more as compensation for not having a more general probe function.
 ALso, introducing soft limits should remove many of the cases where a limit will actually get hit.